 - Management of the gold and currency reserves of the country

-- Acting as a representative for the country with regards international organizations such as the Arab Monetary Fund, the World Bank, and the IMF
+- Acting as a representative for the country with regard to international organisations such as the Arab Monetary Fund, the World Bank, and the IMF.

 What is the role of the IMF?

-The International Monetary Fund (IMF) is an international organization with a base of operations in the USA.
-It was created in 1944 as part of the Bretton Woods Conference but didn’t become a formal organization until the following year.
-At the outset, it had 29 member countries and was created to reconstruct the international payment system.
-Its role today is a little different in that it helps countries which are having problems managing balances of payments and with international financial crises.
-Member countries contribute by way of a quota system and any countries experiencing financial difficulties are able to borrow from the fund.
+The International Monetary Fund (IMF) is an international organisation with a base of operations in the USA.
+It was created in 1944 as part of the Bretton Woods Conference, but didn’t become a formal organisation until the following year.
+At the outset, it had 29 member countries, and was created to reconstruct the international payment system.
+Its role today is a little different in that it helps countries that are having problems managing balances of payments, and with international financial crises.
+Member countries contribute by way of a quota system, and any countries experiencing financial difficulties are able to borrow from the fund.